 There’s a better way.
 We’ll use one of the memory enhancement frameworks in our example of learning a foreign language.
-In this way, you’ll get the idea of how to apply the learning process in a way that makes it fun.
+In this way, you’ll get the idea of how to apply the learning process to make it fun.
 We’ll take you through the first five steps.

 Your daily language learning routine starts with visiting your house.
-You’ll be using ALL of the memory enhancement elements in this example.
+You’ll be using ALL THE memory enhancement elements in this example.

 Second is your driveway or walkway up to the walk.
 Imagine yourself walking up to the house.
-See the driveway and everything on either side.
-Feel the breeze on this beautiful day.
+See the driveway and everything on either side of it, feel the breeze on this beautiful day.

 Fourth, you reach your front door.
 Reach out and feel the door handle.
 Open the door and walk into your entry.
 Feel and see yourself walking in.
 The wonderful breeze of the sunny day is shining into the house.